Tag Archives: Ingrid Thulin

 There is no question that The Silence was influential to other films to come.
 Three Women (1977) and Mulholland Drive (2001) immediately come to mind since both delve into cerebral and dreamlike relationships between two women.

-Furthermore, because of the language barriers and emotional drama, there is little dialogue making the film almost like a silent movie.
+Furthermore, because of the language barrier and emotional drama, there is little dialogue, making the film almost like a silent movie.

 It’s an incredible work with familiar storylines created by Bergman that question the complexity of relationships, thoughts, and emotions.

-I was left with the message from The Silence (1963) that human beings are incredibly complex and it’s wonderful that it’s explored in cinema.
+I was left with the message from The Silence (1963) that human beings are incredibly complex, and it’s terrific that it’s explored in cinema.

-Thanks to ownership of a robust Criterion Collection set of thirty-nine of Bergman’s films I can look forward to seeing more of the brilliant Swedish director’s works.
+Thanks to ownership of a robust Criterion Collection set of thirty-nine of Bergman’s films, I look forward to seeing more of the brilliant Swedish director’s works.

 Wild Strawberries-1957